MartinLidh/sonar-maven-plugin/README.md

 ##set-git-branch
 *Sets the sonar.branch property to the current git branch (when it's not yet set).
-When set already, the property will not be overridden.*
+When set already, the property will not be overridden.
+When the branchname (set by the user / GIT branch name) contains speciale characters (e.g. '/') then those will be replaced by '-'.
+This is because sonar can't threat that character in its key name.*

 #####Required properties
 none